jspaaks/2022-ieee/README.md

 In the current situation, one is forced to choose between good metadata rendering on GitHub citation widget, or good and extensive metadata on Zenodo.
 However, by combining `cffconvert`, `zenodraft`, GitHub actions, and `jq` (a command line JSON processor program), it's possible to have the best of both worlds.
 The rest of this section is dedicated to outlining the required workflow.

-### Checklist for FAIR research software
+## 8. Extras: Checklist for FAIR research software

-This checklist is a collaboration between Australian Research Data Council and Netherlands eScience Center.
+The checklist we will use in this section is the result of a collaboration between Australian Research Data Council and Netherlands eScience Center.
 The questions in the checklist are based on discussions from the FAIR4RS initiative.
 Although the checklist is already in a usable state, be aware that it is still a work in progress.
 In particular, the checklist is hosted at GitHub pages at the moment.
 Because GitHub Pages URLs are a bit unwieldy, it's likely that the URL will change.
 Be aware that this may break hyperlinks, which may mean that you have to redo any previous self assessments (which isn't a lot of work if you have no more than a handful of projects, but still).

 The checklist is designed to be interactive, and yields a "FAIRness" badge that developers can put in their project's README file: